-The immediate area has experienced moderate demand for residential properties, where there has been a moderate number of offerings and subsequent activity.
-Most single family residential properties are owner-occupied.
+The immediate area has experienced strong demand for residential and non-residential properties, and there has been a moderate number of offerings and subsequent activity.
+Most single family residential properties are owner-occupied as well as non-residential.

 The area is dominated by a large number of older residential areas, as Fairfax County is heavily suburban in nature.
 There are some small, newer residential projects and spot built homes mixed in with the older developments.